xiaoyuisrain/metaphor-understanding-challenge/README.md

-# MUNCH Dataset
+# The MUNCH (Metaphor Understanding Challenge) Dataset

-The MUNCH (Metaphor Understanding Challenge) dataset, for testing large language models' capabilities for understanding metaphors as cross-domain mappings.
+For testing large language models' capabilities for understanding metaphors as cross-domain mappings.

 Overview:
 - Input data for testing LLMs are in `tasks/`